-- 1. About five minutes before Bible Time, alert the children to complete their activities and straighten each area. - 2.
+- 1. About five minutes before Bible time, begin to sing "A Helper I Will Be" (track 1) to alert the children to complete their activities and straighten each area. - 2.
 Children can help with these chores, but they need patient, unhurried guidance.
-The teacher who will conduct Bible Time should be on the story rug or in the story circle.
+The teacher who will conduct Bible time should already be on the story rug or in the story circle.
 Begin activities there as soon as the first child arrives.
+Others will quickly follow.